Please note that this list is not intended as a substitute for counseling. Any topics that are not covered here should

 You must contact the UCLA Department you are interested in visiting.
-The sponsoring department will submit the DS-2019 Request Form to DCISS.
+The sponsoring department will submit the DS-2019 request application to the Dashew Center.
 Upon approval from the Department of Homeland Security, the DS-2019 will be processed and mailed to you by your department.
 UCLA School of Medicine Visa and Licensing Office processes DS-2019 requests for visitors to the School of Medicine and other affiliated hospitals.

 I am a student in my home country and want to come to UCLA as a researcher, how do I apply?

 If you are a graduate student, your sponsoring UCLA department needs to contact the Graduate Division regarding the application, requirements, and fees.
 If you are an undergraduate student, your sponsoring UCLA department must contact the Undergraduate Research Center regarding the application and requirements.
 Once registered, your sponsoring UCLA department will need to contact DCISS to begin the J-1 DS-2019 application process.

 After my arrival at UCLA, how soon must I complete the online visa check-in?

 It is mandatory that you complete the post-arrival online visa check-in as soon as possible after your arrival, but no later than 25 days after the start date listed on your DS-2019.
 If you fail to complete the visa check-in within the 25-day time period, your DS-2019 form will be voided automatically by the US Homeland Security Department making your stay in the U.S. illegal.

 How can I find housing?

 Eligibility for university housing is dependent on your UCLA appointment title.
 Postdoctoral scholars and Visiting Graduate Researchers may apply for on-campus housing, but housing is not guaranteed.
 Please contact your UCLA academic department for more information.